rahulkr1908/Assignment_BTech2026_-2201921630044-/README.md

     >Implement setter and getter on every attribute mentioned.
     >Use of to_string method to  format the student's information as a string in a specific format.
     >Read the input values and use the methods.

+<b>27th Jan</b>
+Problem Statement:
+    Create a derived class from base class Triangle named as Isosceles Triangle which will contain description function and isosceles function.
+    Show the inheritance.

+Platform used: HackeRank

+Approach and Solution:
+    Inheritance is one of the major property of Object Oriented Programming.
+Inheritance allows us to define a class in terms of other class and increases the reusability of the code.
+In this problem we will first create base class Triangle with method triangle and then inherit it with another derived class called Isosceles with two methods isosceles and description.
+And then, in main function we will create a object of Isoceles(i.e. derived class) and with that we will call the methods of both the class.